 This week we are highlighting Silhouette Artist Sophie Gallo!
 If you’re unfamiliar with her work, you will be blown away by her variety of fun designs.
 She specializes in creating easy crafts for digital cutting machines.
 You’re sure to fall in love with her bold and colorful aesthetic!
 Let’s get to know Sophie a bit better and take a peek inside her design process.
-Also, her designs are on sale this week and here is her free design of the week!

 1. Where are you from?
 How long have you been a Silhouette user?